jsteward2930/GROMACS-simulation-examples/README.md

 Repository Contents

-- Jupyter Notebooks**: Step-by-step guides and scripts for running and analyzing molecular dynamics simulations.
+- Jupyter Notebooks: Step-by-step guides and scripts for running and analyzing molecular dynamics simulations.
 - PDB Files: Protein Data Bank files that contain the 3D structures of proteins used in the simulations.
 - GRO Files: GROMACS structure files, detailing the system setup for simulations.
 - ITP Files: Include Topology files used by GROMACS for defining non-standard molecules.